WEC-Sim/WEC-Sim/source/advanced_features.rst

 	:code:`waves.waveSpread = <user defined directional spreading>;`

 The wave directional spreading has a default value of 1 (Default = 1), and should be defined as a column vector of directional spreading for each one wave direction.
-For more information about the spectral formulation, refer to `Wave Theory <http://wec-sim.github.io/WEC-Sim/theory.html#wave-spectra>`_.
+For more information about the spectral formulation, refer to :ref:`theory:Wave Spectra`.

 ..
 Note::